Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 Q. Does the thank you note need to be handwritten?

 A. Yes, is my personal preference.
 Handwritten notes are considered more personal by most.
-It will very likely take less time to write the thank you note than it took the person to choose, wrap, and give the gift for you.
-However, please send an email, text message, or tell them in person, if you will not be handwriting a note.
+It will likely take less time to write the thank you note than it took the person to choose, wrap, and give the gift to you.
+However, please email or text or tell them in person if you will not be handwriting a note.
 That’s better than not expressing your gratitude for the gift.

 Q. We did a White elephant gift exchange at the Christmas party.
 Should we write thank you notes?

-A. No. Depending on how the game is played, you may not know who the gift was from.
+A. No. You may not know who the gift was from, depending on how the game is played.
 Also, white elephant gift items are usually not expensive (they could be something from home you didn’t want), could be goofy, and not personally picked out for you.

-So unless the dollar amount for the gifts was high, skip the thank you notes.
+So unless the dollar amount for the gifts was high, you can just go ahead and skip the thank you notes.
 The exchange is more about the fun than what you end up with.

 Q. What if I do not like the gift and will not be keeping it?